BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 ### Scientific Method
 The scientific method is the heart of every piece of science in the world, also the _science of debugging_.
-By following a few steps consistently you have a good structured approach for locating the defect.
+By following the steps consistently you have a good structured approach for locating the defect.

 <figure align="center">
 <img src="/images/structured-debugging/ScientificMethod.svg" alt="image">